Want to present in 2020? The time is now!

-Even if students have barely made it back to campus after the holidays break, I’m sure you are already caught in countless meetings, urgent projects, crises (hopefully the minor kind) and the craziness of snowy days that don’t quite graduate to full-blown snow days.
+I’m sure you are caught in countless meetings, urgent projects, crises (hopefully the minor kind) and the craziness of snowy days that don’t quite graduate to full-blown snow days.

-In the whirlwind of the first days of the year, it’s so easy to let great speaking opportunities come and go.
+In the whirlwind of the first few weeks of the year, it’s so easy to let great speaking opportunities come and go.
 But, it doesn’t mean you should!

 Truth is you’ll never have a shot at presenting this year if you don’t submit a proposal before the deadline!

-If you’re serious about presenting at a conference (there are so many professional benefits when you do it!) this year, don’t wait for the last minute – or the 11th hour 😉
+If you’re serious about presenting at a conference (there are so many professional benefits when you do it!) this year, there’s no better time than this week!

 I’m listing the conferences below by CFP deadlines.